onyx-platform/engraver/README.md

 #### Machine Profiles and Services

 When you create a new cluster, Engraver will automatically generate a default *machine profile*.
-A machine profile is the set of services that will run on a machine, and how many machines are desired.
+A machine profile is the set of services that will run *each machine provisioned with that profile*, and how many machines are desired.
 Machine profiles are higher level than simple services since it lets you express multiple services being colocated on a single machine.

-Engraver gives us a default profile.
+Engraver gives us a default profile when we create a new profile.
 What's in it?

 ```
 $ engraver machines describe --cluster-id dev